nickmflorin/enumerated-literals/README.md

 Fruits.getModel("cucumber");
 ```

-Similarly, `EnumeratedLiterals` instance is equipped with a `getModelSafe` method, that allows
+Similarly, [`EnumeratedLiterals`][EnumeratedLiterals] instance is equipped with a `getModelSafe`
-whether or not an `InvalidLiteralValueError` should be thrown in the case that the value provided is
+method, that allows whether or not an [`InvalidLiteralValueError`][InvalidLiteralValueError] should
-not in the set of constant string literals on the instance or the method should simply return `null`
+be thrown in the case that the value provided is not in the set of constant string literals on the
-to be controlled via a `strict` option:
+instance or the method should simply return `null` to be controlled via a `strict` option:

 ```ts
 Fruits.getModelSafe("cucumber", { strict: true }); // Throws Error, but compiles